-- (7) A person who owns, controls or operates an educational facility in the State of Victoria may operate that facility during the restricted activity period only for the purposes of: - (a) providing primary school or secondary school educational services (including at a school or non-school senior secondary provider and outside school hours care services) where education is being provided to: - (i) a vulnerable child or young person; or - (ii) a child, children or young person who has: - (A) a single parent or carer and that person is an Authorised Worker and is working outside of the home and is unable to make alternative supervision arrangements for that child, children or young person leaving the premises to attend primary school or secondary school education services; or - (B) two parents or carers and both of those people are Authorised Workers and both are working outside of the home and are unable to make alternative supervision arrangements for that child, children or young person leaving the premises to attend primary school or secondary school education services; or - (iii) secondary school students attending an assessment that has been approved to proceed onsite as specified in the Authorised Provider and Authorised Worker List; or - (b) providing childcare or early childhood education services where the education service is being provided to: - (i) a vulnerable child or young person in a childcare or early childhood education service; or - (ii) a child, children or young person who has: - (A) a single parent or carer and that person is an Authorised Worker or work for an authorised provider and holds an Authorised Worker Permit, and is: - 1. working outside of the home and is unable to make alternative supervision arrangements for that child, children or young person leaving the premises to attend childcare or early childhood education services; or

-- 2. working at home and is unable to make alternative supervision arrangements for that child, children or young person; or - (B) two parents or carers and one parent or carer is an Authorised Worker or work for an authorised provider and holds an Authorised Worker Permit and is: - 1. working outside of the home and are unable to make alternative supervision arrangements for that child, children or young person leaving the premises to attend childcare or early childhood education services; or - 2. working at home and are unable to make alternative supervision arrangements for that child, children or young person; or
+- (h) a physical recreational facility; - (i) a swimming pool facility, hydrotherapy pool, spa, sauna, steam room or spring.
+Permitted operations educational facilities - (7) A person who owns, controls or operates an educational facility in the Restricted Area may operate that facility during the restricted activity period only for the purposes of: - (a) providing primary school or secondary school educational services (including at a school or non-school senior secondary provider and outside school hours care services) where education is being provided to: - (i) a vulnerable child or young person; or - (ii) a child, children or young person who has: - (A) a single parent or carer and that person is an Authorised Worker and is working outside of the home and is unable to make alternative supervision arrangements for that child, children or young person; or - (B) two parents or carers and both of those people are Authorised Workers and both are working outside of the home and are unable to make alternative supervision arrangements for that child, children or young person; or - (iii) secondary school students attending an assessment that has been approved to proceed onsite as specified in the Authorised Provider and Authorised Worker List; or - (b) providing childcare or early childhood education services where the education service is being provided to: - (i) a vulnerable child or young person in a childcare or early childhood education service; or - (ii) a child, children or young person who has: - (A) a single parent or carer, and that person is: - 1. working outside of the home and is unable to make alternative supervision arrangements for that child, children or young person; or - 2. working at home and is unable to make alternative supervision arrangements for that child, children or young person; or - (B) two parents or carers and one parent or carer is an Authorised Worker or work for an authorised provider and holds an Authorised Worker Permit and is: - 1. working outside of the home and are unable to make alternative supervision arrangements for that child, children or young person; or - 2. working at home and are unable to make alternative supervision arrangements for that child, children or young person; or - (c) providing adult education or higher education services to students conducting final year assessments for a course accredited by the Tertiary Education Quality and Standards Agency where it is not reasonably practicable for the student to complete the assessments by any alternative means by 31 December 2021.